btRooke/hackthebubble22/README.md

+# Musical "Datagram" Protocol

+Send bytes via the power of music.

-# Hack the Bubble 2022
+Built for Hack the Bubble 2022.

-In progress...
+More info coming soon.